hailelagi/hailelagi.com/content/writing/how-do-databases-count.md

 explain analyze select count(distinct col1) from table1;
 ```

-This produces a long series of arcane sounding words and structures, an output as a _tree_ of algorithmic paths/steps, which you can _read bottom-up_, a trivial example which is [_inlined_](https://wiki.postgresql.org/wiki/Inlining_of_SQL_functions) and doesn't need a series of 'optimisation passes':
+This produces a series of algorithmic steps and structures specific to a database, outputted as a _tree_ of "paths", which you can _read bottom-up_, a trivial example which is [_inlined_](https://wiki.postgresql.org/wiki/Inlining_of_SQL_functions) and doesn't need a series of 'optimisation passes':
 ```
 postgres=# explain analyze select 1 + 1;
                                      QUERY PLAN